A Chat With: Jupiter Hadley

 That was the bedroom.
 We also had a living room/kitchen which used to have my desk in, but cooking and Kiwi (my conure) were just far too loud for it to stay out there.

 Because everything was so small, it was very, very difficult to do multiple things at once.
-I could not record while Lewis did dishes for example, even though we were in different rooms.
+I could not record while my partner did dishes for example, even though we were in different rooms.
 The walls were so thin that the noise of the dishes were picked up by my microphone and people would point it out in the videos.

 So basically, every day I would wake up, do articles in the morning and make lunch.
 Once lunch was done (and dishes from last night’s dinner) we would eat and then I would record.
-Lewis would hang out in the living room or on our bed, doing whatever he does.
+My partner would hang out in the living room or on our bed, doing whatever he does.
 Sometimes he would go out while I recorded, though Kiwi does freak out and the door is quite loud, so we would normally plan that around what I was doing.
-Basically, Lewis is nice enough to tip toe around everything I do, and we had to communicate a lot to plan anything.
+Basically, my partner is nice enough to tip toe around everything I do, and we had to communicate a lot to plan anything.
 In the evening, we normally made dinner, did lunch’s dishes while dinner was cooking, ate, and then I went back to recording until bed.
 Washing, like laundry, had to be done during meals as well, as again it was too loud.

 Until recently you lived in a fairly remote part of England and, while there were a few regular indie gaming meetups and event in the general area, it ended up with you needing to travel in order to attend a lot of the larger or more well-known events.
 Would you say that meeting members of the indie development community in person is an important part of being able to do what you do?